Negotiated Consensus

 Random Variations in Negotiated Consensus:

-A compelling but unconventional alternative is Athenian randomness.
-If after three weeks there is no consensus winner, instead of facing each other in a runoff election, one of the top two (after transfers) candidates wins by random selection.
+A compelling but unconventional alternative is Athenian randomness (see article).
+If after three weeks there is no consensus winner, instead of facing each other in a runoff election, one of the top three (after transfers) candidates wins by random selection.

 Sortition is hard to game, and is rough justice.
 But I fear injecting intentional randomness into an election will be a hard sell, no matter how efficacious.
 So NC defaults to a top-two runoff election.